mk12/sicp/docs/lecture.md

 - We need a kind of glue to connect things.
 - Lisp provides this: it is called _list structure_.
 - The primitive `cons` allows us to construct _pairs_.
-- Cons is obviously the constructor.
+- `cons` is obviously the **cons**tructor.
-- The `car` and the `cdr` procedures are the selectors for pairs.
+- `car` and `cdr` are the selectors for pairs.
 - For any `x` and `y`, `(car (cons x y))` is `x`.
 - For any `x` and `y`, `(cdr (cons x y))` is `y`.
-- We can represent conses with two boxes side by side with an arrow coming out of each one.
+- We can represent conses with two boxes side by side with an arrow coming from each.
-- This is called box and pointer notation.
+- This is called _box-and-pointer notation_.

 ### Lowest terms